Understanding Share Capital and Shares

 Board of Directors of the company is elected by ordinary shareholders and they take all the responsibilities regarding management as well as operation of the company.
 However, in the winding up cases, they come last to get the payment as per the shares.

-Differences between Preference Shares and Equity Shares
+Comparison between Preference Shares and Equity Shares

 |